Us Presidential Primaries: A Look at the Nomination Process

 Wondering where you can watch Donald Trump on television?
 You can find out what channel he’s appearing on by checking out the What Channel Is Trump On Tonight schedule.
 It’s a good way to stay up-to-date on his current media appearances.

-See also President Primary Results: Shaping the Election Landscape
+See also American Primary Results: A Look at the Frontrunners

 Voter Participation and Representation